LOUDO56/PyMacroRecord/README.md

 # Special Thanks

-- Fooinys, who playtested my program!
+- Fooinys, who playtested my program.
-- <a href="https://github.com/Lenochxd">Lenoch</a>, for code enhancement!
+- <a href="https://github.com/Lenochxd">Lenoch</a>, for code enhancement.
-- <a href="https://github.com/takiem">Takiem</a> for the Italian translation.
+- <a href="https://github.com/takiem">Takiem</a> for the Italian and Brazilian-Portuguese translation.
 - <a href="https://github.com/DennyClarkson">DennyClarkson</a> for the Chinese-Simplified translation.